 Protecting Probate and Non-Probate Assets with a Revocable Living Trust

 Creating a living trust, also called a revocable trust, is one good way to protect your children from an ex-spouse’s claim over your child’s inheritance.
 Your living trust can include traditional probate assets, such as real estate, bank and investment accounts, collectibles, and other personal property.
 Your trust can also be designed to receive non-probate assets such as retirement accounts* and life insurance proceeds by using separate beneficiary designation forms.
 The trust proceeds then pass outside of the probate process.
 Thus, instead of being distributed directly by the personal representative (often as would be overseen by a court), trust proceeds can be held in trust for the benefit of one or more named beneficiaries.

 Passing your estate through a trust can help your children keep these assets separate.
 Either you or your children, especially once they reach a specified age, can determine when money comes out of the trust.
 This way, the assets are kept separate; the risks of your child commingling his inheritance with marital assets can be greatly reduced.

 Creating an Estate Plan

 Protecting your legacy from a child’s ex-spouse requires forethought and proper planning, and a well-drafted trust can help.
-If you’re ready to create an estate plan or a living trust, call me today to arrange an appointment.
+If you’re ready to create an estate plan or a living trust, contact an estate planning attorney to arrange an appointment.
 Meeting with an estate planning attorney doesn’t have to be stressful.
-I will take time to address your goals and concerns and work to create a plan that’s appropriate for your situation.
+One should take time to address your goals and concerns and work to create a plan that’s appropriate for your situation.